Back to Blog

 Ask about their project management methodology and tools:

 • Do they use Agile/Scrum with regular sprints?
-What is their typical sprint duration?
+What is their typical sprint length?

-• What project management tools do they use (Jira, Asana, Linear, Trello)?
+• What tools do they use, such as Jira, Asana, Linear, or Trello?

-• How often will you receive progress updates?
+• How often will you get progress updates?
 Will there be regular demo calls?

-• Who is your primary point of contact?
-Will you have direct access to developers or only through a project manager?
+• Who is your main point of contact?
+Will you talk to developers directly, or only through a project manager?

 • How do they handle change requests?
 Is there a formal process?

-Ideally, you want a company that uses Agile methodology with 2-week sprints, delivers working software at the end of each sprint for your review, provides a dedicated project manager, uses a shared project board you can access anytime, and holds weekly or bi-weekly video calls for demos and discussions.
+Ideally, you want a company that runs 2-week Agile sprints, ships working software at the end of each sprint for your review, assigns a dedicated project manager, gives you a shared project board, and holds weekly or bi-weekly video calls.

 Online reviews on Clutch, GoodFirms, and Google are a starting point, but they can be gamed.
-Here is how to get genuine signal:
+Here is how to get a genuine signal.

-• Ask references pointed questions: "Was the project delivered on time and within budget?"
+• Ask pointed questions: "Was the project delivered on time and within budget?"
 "How did they handle problems or disagreements?"
-"Would you work with them again?
-Why or why not?"
+"Would you work with them again, and why or why not?"

 • Check LinkedIn: Look at the company's employees.
-How long have they been there?
+How long have they stayed?
 High turnover is a red flag.

 • Search for complaints: Google the company name with "review" or "complaint."
 Check Reddit, Quora, and industry forums.

 One or two minor complaints are normal for any company.
-A pattern of similar complaints (missed deadlines, poor communication, hidden charges) is disqualifying.
+A pattern of similar complaints, like missed deadlines, poor communication, or hidden charges, is disqualifying.

 Step 6: Understand Pricing and Contracts Thoroughly